fersantxez/simpletest/README.md

 # simpletest

 Network tester.
-Launches iperf and netperf servers on known ports.
+Launches a listening server on $PORT0 (if defined) or defaults to port 22.
 Offers iperf, netperf, nmap and simple web server services for network testing.

 Based on Alpine linux for minimal footprint.